UE4SS-RE/RE-UE4SS/docs/guides/using-custom-lua-bindings.md

 The generator will place the files into the `Mods/shared/types` folder.

+> Warning: Do not include any of the generated files in your Lua scripts.
+If they are included, any globals set by UE4SS will be overridden and things will break.

 ## To Use Bindings

 I recommend using Visual Studio Code to do your Lua development.
 You can install the extension just called "Lua" by sumneko.